enspiral/handbook/ventures/lifehack.md

 **Legal structure**

-Contract held by Enspiral Foundation, not a separate legal entity.
+Lifehack Ltd is an independent company wholly owned by Enspiral Foundation.
+The Lifehack contract with MSD is still held by the Enspiral FOundation and is sub-contracted onto Lifehack Ltd.

 **Business Model**